Last updated: 8 June 2026

 If Sprive is completely free to use, how does Sprive make money?
-It's a fair question, and one you should always ask before trusting an app with your bank account and mortgage details.
+It's a fair question, and one worth asking before trusting an app with your bank account and mortgage details.
 The short answer: Sprive earns from remortgage commissions and a share of gift card cashback revenue.
 The longer answer is worth reading, because understanding the business model helps you judge whether the app's incentives actually line up with yours.

 Why it matters to understand how Sprive makes money